AndreyGermanov/cs50_image_processor/README.md

 # CS50 Image Processor

-This is a project, which I have done when studying the essentials of programming science at the CS50 Harvard University program.
+This is a project, which I have done when had been studying the essentials of programming science at the CS50 Harvard University program.

 Introduction video: https://youtu.be/lPaSOVFH0FI